Convert CET to UTC

 How to Convert CET to UTC

-4. Export or share the converted time range: Once the range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed CET-to-UTC meeting slot to a distributed engineering team, attach it to a client invite, or create a calendar event that automatically appears in each participant’s local time.
+4. Export the selected time for scheduling and sharing: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when sending a meeting slot to a distributed team, adding a maintenance window to a calendar, or sharing a precise CET-to-UTC handoff time with clients, vendors, or remote engineers.

 Understanding the CET to UTC Time Difference